Epicanthoplasty & lateral canthoplasty heroEpicanthoplasty & lateral canthoplasty hero

 What is lateral canthoplasty?

-Lateral canthoplasty reshapes the outer corner
+Lateral canthoplasty considers the conjunctiva and skin structure at the outer corner

-create a softer, gentler look.
+for a softer, gentler impression.

 • Softer impression